Heaven's Open

 Heaven's Open is the 14th record album performed by Mike Oldfield, released in 1991.
 It was his last album on Virgin, and also the only album he released under the name Michael Oldfield, instead of Mike Oldfield.
 The producer of the album, Tom Newman's name is also spelled out in a similar manner, as Thom Newman.
+The album is essentially a concept album, lyrics dealing with a forthcoming liberation from artist's recording contract.

 History

 By 1991 and the release of Heaven's Open, Oldfield was happy to leave Virgin Records.
-The final goodbye to Virgin appears at the very end of "Music from the Balcony", where quiet laughter and Oldfield's voice saying "Fuck off!" can be heard.
+The final goodbye to Virgin appears at the very end of "Music from the Balcony", where a quiet laughter and Oldfield's voice saying "Fuck off!" can be heard.

 Heaven's Open is Oldfield's only album where he performs all the lead vocals himself, due to his having come to terms with the sound of his own voice.

 After leaving Virgin, Oldfield released the anticipated Tubular Bells II in 1992 with Warner Brothers.

 Connections to other Oldfield albums

-The album's cover is a reworked version of a photo originally taken for Tubular Bells, when the working title was Breakfast in Bed.
-In this cover art, blood was pictured dripping from the egg, rather than yolk.
+The album's cover is a reworked version of a photo by Trevor Key, which Richard Branson initially wanted to use for the cover of Tubular Bells, with the title Breakfast in Bed.
+Oldfield hated the idea and rejected it.
+The original photo showed blood dripping from the egg, which was replaced by yolk for the cover.
 The working title for Heaven's Open was Man in the Rain.
 The song "Heaven's Open" comes largely from an early version of "Man in the Rain".
 The "Man in the Rain" title would later be used by Oldfield as a single from the Tubular Bells III album.

 Stylistically, Heaven's Open returns to the format of Oldfield's commercially oriented records of the early to mid-1980s, and features a selection of accessible pop/rock songs, as well as a more progressive long-form piece.
 Unlike previous albums such as Five Miles Out and Crises, the album's longer composition closes the album as opposed to opening it, as with Oldfield's album Discovery.